Aligning Individual and Collective Objectives in Multi-Agent Cooperation: Related Work

 \section{Related Work}

-\textbf{Mixed-motive cooperation.} Mixed-motive cooperation refers to scenarios where the group's objectives are sometimes aligned and at other times conflicted~\cite{mixedmotive}.
-Recently, there has been a surge in academic interest in the Sequential Social Dilemma (SSD)~\cite{ssd2017}, which expands the concept from its roots in matrix games~\cite{socialdilemmaineq} to Markov games.
-Prosocial~\cite{Alexander2018Prosocial} improves collective performance by blending individual rewards to redraft the agent's overall utility.
-While PED-DQN enables agents to incrementally adjust their reward functions for enhanced collaborative action through inter-agent evaluative signal exchanges~\cite{David2020Inducing}, Gifting directly reward other agents as part of action space~\cite{lupu2020gifting}.
-Inequity aversion further integrates the concept into Markov games by adding envy (disadvantageous inequality) and guilt (advantageous inequality) rewards to the original individual rewards~\cite{Hughes2018Inequity}.
-Simultaneously, Social Value Orientation (SVO) strategy introduces a unique shared rewards-based compensation approach, encouraging behavior modifications in line with interdependence theory~\cite{mckee2020social}.
-The LIO strategy bypasses the need to modify extrinsic rewards by empowering an agent to directly influence its partner's actions~\cite{yang2020learning}.
-Meanwhile, other studies introduce new cooperative mechanisms such as incorporating a reputation model as an intrinsic reward~\cite{mckee2023multiagent}.
-The CNM strategy delineates acceptable and unacceptable behaviors using classifiers as social norms, aiding agents to learn advantageous norms for improved returns per agent~\cite{Eugene2023Collective}.
-Despite these advances, many current studies lack both cost-efficiency in design and theoretical analysis of alignment and convergence.
+\paragraph{Mixed-motive cooperation.} Mixed-motive cooperation refers to scenarios where the group's objectives are sometimes aligned and at other times conflicted~\citep{mixedmotive}.
+Recently, there has been a surge in academic interest in the Sequential Social Dilemma (SSD)~\citep{ssd2017}, which expands the concept from its roots in matrix games~\citep{socialdilemmaineq} to Markov games.
+Prosocial~\citep{Alexander2018Prosocial} improves collective performance by blending individual rewards to redraft the agent's overall utility.

+Inequity aversion further integrates the concept into Markov games by adding envy (disadvantageous inequality) and guilt (advantageous inequality) rewards to the original individual rewards~\citep{Hughes2018Inequity}.
+To further promote cooperation, the gifting mechanism—a crucial strategy in mixed-motive cooperation \citep{lupu2020gifting}—allows agents to influence each other’s reward functions through peer rewarding.
+Besides, PED-DQN \citep{David2020Inducing} introduces an automatic reward-shaping MARL method that gradually adjusts rewards to shift agents’ actions from their perceived equilibrium towards more cooperative outcomes.

+Social Value Orientation (SVO) strategy introduces a unique shared rewards-based compensation approach, encouraging behavior modifications in line with interdependence theory~\citep{mckee2020social}.
+The LIO strategy bypasses the need to modify extrinsic rewards by empowering an agent to directly influence its partner's actions~\citep{yang2020learning}.
+Meanwhile, other studies introduce new cooperative mechanisms such as incorporating a reputation model~\citep{mckee2023multiagent}, social norms~\citep{Eugene2023Collective}.
+Recently, \citet{selfishness2024yali} proposed a selfishness level method that incorporates social welfare into individual rewards to enhance altruistic cooperation.
+Additionally, several works have explored automatically modifying rewards online.
+D3C~\citep{gemp2020d3c} learns to mix rewards to improve efficiency in a Nash equilibrium. \citet{kwon2023auto} extended D3C by addressing the problem of automatically modifying individual agent objectives to optimize a desired global objective.
+Despite these advances, many current studies lack both cost efficiency in design and theoretical analysis of alignment and convergence.
 To address this, our study applies a gradient perspective to align goals and further investigates the learning dynamics of our proposed method.